-My research is primarily in the areas of academic discourse and semiotics.
-I study how semiotics scholars experience the field of semiotics through the construction of different representations, imaginaries and visions about the academic practice of semiotics, under which conditions they generate them, and what are the discourses these they create.
+My research is primarily in the areas of discourse analysis and semiotics.
+I study how semiotics scholars experience the field of semiotics through the construction of different representations, imaginaries and narratives about the academic practice of semiotics, under which conditions they generate them, and what are the discourses they create.
+By using a narrative approach, I analyse different types of accounts in order to understand how the textual devices of positioning are indexical, i.e. how they index social roles, stances, and action as well as how people negotiate their identities in particular contexts of research interviews.

 My PhD project is supervised by Johannes Angermuller.